Research Practicum in Artificial Intelligence

 Bibliography Style

-Our template uses acl_natbib.bst to format the bibliography, indicated in acl.sty:
+Our uses acl_natbib.bst to format the bibliography, indicated in acl.sty:

 \bibliographystyle{acl_natbib}